 The garden parasol and garden chairs are commonly full of water and dirty black smelly water comes out of the tubing so please upend and drain it off days before the move.

 I along with 95% of all males hate putting up flat packed furniture and when we do we occasionally do not follow or even read the instructions, what do I mean occasionally...ok we NEVER follow the instructions which means it is ok if left alone and not moved but try and move it and it tends to take on a mind of its own and start to move in strange directions until it becomes self flat packed again.

-The problem with most the flat packed furniture, even when the girls put it together (properly) is....it is not meant to be moved, so unfortunately, if it was assembled in your home it will need to be disassembled to be safely moved out.
+The problem with most the flat packed furniture, even when the girls put it together (properly) is....it is not meant to be repeatedly taken apart and moved, so unfortunately, if it was assembled in your home it will need to be disassembled to be moved out.

 Luckily we do offer a disassemble and reassembling service

 We move more boxes than anything else and a few useful tips when packing boxes.
 Please tape boxes securely at the bottom and try and have them so the tops close, if the tops do not close they do not stack.
 Its not a good idea to place liquids of any kind in boxes unless very clearly labelled.
 Clearly mark boxes as "fragile" or "this way up" if they cant be turned on their side.